 This course includes a multiple-choice exam, which is the only part of the course that is not online.
-It will be a take home exam.
-The date and time will be announced as soon as possible.
+The exam will be June 3rd.
+The re-take is on July 8th.

 As this is a university course, it is covered by academic accreditation.
 Upon successful completion of this course, you will receive a recognized certificate from Utrecht University.